boriskuzmanovic/ec2ssh/README.md

 Enter server number, server range (e.g. 3..5) or list of servers (e.g. 2 3 4 8 9): 1
 Ssh-ing to ec2-107-20-76-111.compute-1.amazonaws.com
 ```

+If you include a parameter the list would be narrowed down to servers whose instance, security group, domain name or tag matches the parameter.
+This is extremely useful if you run lots of instances.
+Example parameters:

++ `ec2ssh live` - lists all servers whose tag contains 'live'
++ `ec2ssh mysql` - lists all servers whose tag contains 'MySQL'
++ `ec2ssh sg-223af233` - lists all servers in the specified security group
++ `ec2ssh i-98ca2532` - lists a specific server matched by its instance id.

 You can ssh to a single server or a range of servers.
 Examples of user input: